charlesrocabert/puutools/README.md

 </p>

 <p align="justify">
-Individual-based forward-in-time evolutionary simulations are more and more common, and have been proven useful in many fields (ecology and evolution, conservation biology, systems biology, etc).
+Individual-based forward-in-time evolutionary simulations are more and more common, and have been proven useful in many fields (ecology and evolution, conservation biology, systems and computational cell biology, etc).

 Precisely recovering the evolutionary and mutational events that led to the final state of a population is one major interest of evolutionary simulations.
 It is then important to develop tools which efficiently track the lineages of <em>in silico</em> populations and provide exhaustive access to all the events that occurred during a simulation.
 </p>